GuyBachkhaznadji/BBC-Code-Test/README.md

 ruby -v
 ```

-If that doesn't return the version we'll need to get you set up with Ruby or if the version.
+If that doesn't return the version we'll need to get you set up with Ruby.

 Version 2.3 is the oldest version that is still supported.
 If your version is below 2.3 I would recommend updating it by following the Homebrew instructions below.